chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 At the moment, ChiselStrike is supported on Windows through WSL.
 Aside from that, on WSL2 you should create your project in an ext4 filesystem (like the `$HOME` folder) to support hot reloading of endpoints.
 See details [here](https://stackoverflow.com/a/70275534)

+You may also need [to install node.js into WSL](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
 :::

 Output will look something like this: